Back to blogUpdated · 30 min read

 If your premiums are not up to date for the month, your insurer will insist that the outstanding balance is settled before they will consider any claim.
 Other possible reasons your claim will not be considered are:

-• If the cost of the repairs are less than your excess;
+• If the cost of the repairs is less than your excess;

 • If you’re claiming for damage that happened before you took out the policy;